-The network contention model presented in the previous section can easily be adapted to slightly different network topology assumptions.
+Discussion.
+The network contention model presented in this section can easily be adapted to slightly different network topology assumptions.
 The dimension of the network is captured by the n parameter.
-Other aspects of the network, such as end-around connectivity and the type of physical channels used (e.g., unidirectional or bidirectional), can be incorporated by changing k_d .
-For example, the average message distance with unidirectional channels and end-around connections in one dimension is $\frac{k-1}{2}$.
-A description of average message distances for k-ary n-cubes is presented in [1], for buffered indirect networks in [18].
+Other aspects of the network such as end-around connectivity and the type of physical channels used (e.g. unidirectional or bidirectional) can be incorporated by changing $k_d$ .
+For example, the average message distance with unidirectional channels and end-around connections in one dimension is $\frac{k-1}{2}$ .

-The communication coprocessor-based communication interface is different only in the reduced processor overhead cost due to a better overlapping between communication and computation.
-The DMA-based Alewife network interface actually emulates a communication coprocessor as, for relatively long messages, the communication times are completely overlapped with computation.
-Because message injection rates could potentially be higher in such architectures, the impact of network contention is even more significant.
+The communication coprocessor based communication interface is different only in the reduced processor overhead cost due to a better overlapping between communication and computation.
+The two DMA based Alewife network interface actually emulates a communication coprocessor as for relatively long messages the communication times are completely overlapped with computation.
+Because message injection rates could potentially be higher in such architectures the impact of network contention is even more significant.
+The derivation of the network contention component can be done in similar way.